dwalend/ev3dev-lang-scala/CargoConnect/Sortie2-Train-SortingCenter.md

 Lower an arm to catch the train, then slide the robot backward to move the grain.

-* Sorting center
+* Sorting center - green

 Pivot to face the sorting center.
-Use the fork to pick up the green container, then the blue container
+Use the fork to pick up the green container

-* Blue circle

-Retract the fork to drop off the blue container in the blue circle

 * Drawbridge

 Drive backward west.
-Use the arm to lower the drawbridge
+Use the arm to knock down the east drawbridge

 * Green circle